 What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

-You’ve spent your whole life using your boobs to look good in tight t-shirts, lure men and feed babies.
+You’ve spent your whole life using your boobs to look good in tight t-shirts, lure men, and feed babies.
 Then, 40 comes along.
 What the heck — someone wants to squish them and take some ugly black and whites of them?
-Getting your baseline mammogram can be a little scary.
+Getting your first mammogram can be a little scary.
 My baseline was an abnormal mammogram and I really wanted to write up a post about my journey and how it all went.

 First off, you should be getting your lady parts checked up each year.
+This includes annual mammograms.

 Side note: My exam, this time, was done by a newbie resident.
-She came in the room for my check up and I told her I’d be happy to have her do my pap and exam.
+She came into the room for my check-up and I told her I’d be happy to have her do my pap and exam.
 I got the sense she hadn’t used a speculum much.
 But, always be open to having a resident perform exams on you!
 They have to learn some way.
 Sadly, I could tell her exactly how she was using the speculum wrong.
 Somehow I’ve turned into that woman. 🙂

-I went in, checked in.
+I went in, and checked in.
 They had nice gowns and a place to store your valuables while you get it done.
 They did let me take my phone back with me.

 Hence, the sweet Instagram shots. 🙂 #pullingcurlsgetsamammogram